XRPLF/xrpl-dev-portal/content/references/rippled-api/commandline-usage.md

 #### Manual Unit Tests

-Certain unit tests are classified as "manual" because they take too long to run.
+Certain unit tests are classified as "manual" because they take a long time to complete.
 These tests are marked with `|M|` in the output of the `print` unit test.
 Manual tests do not run by default when you run all unit tests or a package of unit tests.
 You can run manual tests individually by specifying the name of the test.
 For example:

 ```bash
 $ ./rippled --unittest=ripple.tx.OversizeMeta